 In a given year, anywhere from a third to a half of all deaths in the U.S. occur in hospitals.
 This is not surprising given that hospitals treat the terminally ill and traumatically injured.
 What is surprising is how many of those deaths turn out to be due to preventable medical errors, also known as medical malpractice.
 It took a complex research study published in the British Medical Journal to bring this fact to light, because hospital administrators don’t record “medical mistake” as a cause of death, and doctors don’t tell the families of the patients that they messed up.

 You could lose a loved one or suffer injury in a hospital and never learn that someone’s negligence was to blame.
 It takes skilled investigation from medical and legal experts to find out if something went wrong, determine who was responsible, and most importantly, hold them accountable to the people they harmed.
 Michael Brezina regularly works with physician/attorney Dr. Tucker Montgomery to closely review and litigate cases.
-At Brezina Law, PLLC, our Knoxville hospital malpractice attorneys take on every type of medical error and bring meritorious health care liability actions against doctors, hospitals and other medical providers responsible for a mistake that caused needless injury or death to a patient.
+At Atkins Brezina, PLLC, our Knoxville hospital malpractice attorneys take on every type of medical error and bring meritorious health care liability actions against doctors, hospitals and other medical providers responsible for a mistake that caused needless injury or death to a patient.
 Our goals are compensation for your suffering, justice for your loved one, and accountability for the medical profession.
-If you think you or a family member were harmed by a medical mistake in an East Tennessee hospital, call Brezina Law, PLLC, for a free consultation.
+If you think you or a family member were harmed by a medical mistake in an East Tennessee hospital, call Atkins Brezina, PLLC, for a free consultation.